SwayamGupta12345/ChatterlyAI/README.md

 ```bash
 npm run dev
 ```
+### Note: Make sure backend URLs in your environment variables match the ports above.
+Check CORS settings if requests fail.

-It doesn't matter on which port you run the services on just confirm proper urls are used in sending the API request and receiving the request ( PAY SPECIAL ATTENTION TO "CORS")
+It doesn't matter which ports you run the services on, just make sure URLs in your environment variables are correct and CORS settings allow requests.

 ---